Singapore Botanic Gardens

-The National Orchid Garden is the legacy of an orchid breeding program that began in 1928, and its three hectares are home to over 1000 species and 2000 hybrids.
-Of these, around 600 are on display – the largest showcase of tropical orchids on earth.
-Located next to the National Orchid Garden, the one-hectare Ginger Garden contains over 250 members of the Zingiberaceae family.
+The National Orchid Garden itself is the legacy of an orchid-breeding program that began in 1928, and its 3 hectares house over 1000 species and 2000 hybrids.
+Of these, around 600 are on display – the largest showcase of tropical orchids on Earth.
+Located next to the National Orchid Garden is the 1-hectare Ginger Garden, with over 250 members of the Zingiberaceae family.
+Free, themed guided tours of the Botanic Gardens run on Saturday, while the Symphony Lake makes a romantic setting for seasonal opera performances – check the website.